 Parents contemplating school bills have often found them difficult to fathom.
 Increases in school fees have several causes.
-First, there are the inevitable salaries and employee benefits for academic and administrative staff.
-Second, and most recently, national insurance increases and employer teachers’ pension increases have added significantly to costs.
+These include the inevitable salaries and employee benefits for academic and administrative staff.
 Schools must also maintain buildings and facilities and absorb increases in the costs of books, materials and utilities.
 Even schools with endowments and trust fund investments have rarely found income matching inflation.

 Parents are looking at a good education as an investment with a high potential long-term return.
 They place the highest emphasis on academic results.
 Before choosing a school for their child they want to know if individual tutoring is available, the numbers of pupils per class, examination results, positions in the various league tables, and if teachers are easily accessible.
 They ask about information technology, bullying, health and hygiene, drugs, and the boarding houses.